FrMnJ/TapTalk/README.md

 Add the following entry to your `/etc/hosts` file (replace `<minikube-ip>` with the IP from the previous command):
 ```
-<minikube-ip> taptalk.net
+<minikube-ip> taptalk.tech
 ```

-Access the application in your browser at `http://taptalk.net`.
+Access the application in your browser at `http://taptalk.tech`.

 ### 7. Opening for services
 In one terminal: